CéU (album)

-CéU is the self-titled debut album of Brazilian singer/songwriter CéU.
-Nominated for “Best Contemporary World Music Album (Vocal or Instrumental)” of the year 2007.
+CéU is the self-titled debut album of Brazilian singer/songwriter Céu.
+It was nominated for a Grammy Award for Best Contemporary World Music Album of the year 2007.

 It was as well the first international act released by Starbucks on their Hear Music Debut CD Series.

 Track listing

+Instead of track 17 O+ added alternatively the video clip "Rainha"; the Starbucks edition featured as 16th track the video clip for "Roda".